mlexchange/mlex_computing_api/README.md

     * list_gpus: List of GPUs for backend services, such as [2,3,...]
     * num_nodes: Maximum number of nodes/workers that can be launched at the same time for backend services

-Make sure to setup these elements according to the resources of your local host.
+Make sure to set up these elements according to the resources of your local host.

 Once the environmetal file is ready, use the command `docker-compose up --build`.